karttur/geoimagine03-proj-wetland-se/_posts/2022/2022-01-19-wetland-se_download-SMHI-SVAR.markdown

 categories: wetland-se
 excerpt: "Access and download data from the Swedish Meterological and Hydrological Institute (SMHI)"
 tags:
-  - sweden
+  - Sweden
   - SMHI
   - SVAR
-  - daownload
+  - download
 image: ts-mdsl-rntwi_RNTWI_id_2001-2016_AS
 date: '2022-01-19'
 modified: '2022-01-19'
 comments: true
 share: true
-figure1: machinelarning_histo_housing
-figure3A: machinelarning_linregnaive
-figure3B: machinelarning_linregmodel
 ---

 ## Introduction

 The [Swedish Meterological and Hydrological Institute (SMHI)](https://www.smhi.se) keeps an Open Source database, [Svenskt vattenarkiv, SVAR](https://www.smhi.se/data/hydrologi/svenskt-vattenarkiv).
-The dataabse includes a [search page](https://www.smhi.se/data/utforskaren-oppna-data/).
+The database includes a [search page](https://www.smhi.se/data/utforskaren-oppna-data/).
+This post covers how to download and organise some of the SVAR datasets for Karttur's GeoImagine Framework.

+## Prerequisites

+The download can be done using any internet browser.
+If you want to use the prepared text files with URLs to the online resources to download and then organise the data you must have [setup Karttur's GeoImagine Framework](https://karttur.github.io/geoimagine03-docs-main/).

+## Svenskt Vattenarkiv (SVAR)

+You do not need all the SVAR data for mapping Swedish Wetlands; this post limits the download to data layers covering water surfaces and river basins.

-## Search and not URLs
+### Search and copy URLs

-From the [Search Open Data (Sök på öppna data) page](https://www.smhi.se/data/utforskaren-oppna-data/) you can either download the layers you want directly, or copy the URLs and paste them in a text file.
+From the [SVAR Search Open Data (Sök på öppna data) page](https://www.smhi.se/data/utforskaren-oppna-data/) you can either download the layers you want directly, or copy the URLs and paste them in a text file.
 Each registered layer is well documented, including links to different download formats.
 The list below (textfile: <span class='file'>SMHI-SVAR-Svenskt_vattenarkiv.txt</span>) links to the URLs of the shape file data for each of the listed layers.

 ```
 https://www.smhi.se/polopoly_fs/1.126762!/Huvudavrinningsomraden_haro_y_2016_3.zip